 HMRC issue Controlled Goods Agreements (either directly via an Enforcement Officer or through a third-party agent such as a bailiff) in situations where an Enforcement Notice has previously been issued for seven days and has not been paid.

 The agreement identifies the property that can be taken and sold to settle the debt, alongside an estimate of each item’s sale vale.

 The purpose of the Controlled Goods Agreement is for you to agree that the property specified is under distraint and that it will remain on your premises until HMRC consents to its removal or removes the property itself.
 It also gives you a further seven days to pay your debts in full.

 In the agreement, you acknowledge that although you may temporarily retain possession of the goods, you cannot sell, dispose of or transfer the property subject to the agreement without HMRC’s consent.
 It’s very important to understand that if you break the terms of the agreement and dispose of the property without HMRC’s consent, it is a criminal offence.

-There are rules regarding what can and cannot be seized.
 As a guide, the following cannot be subject to a Controlled Goods Agreement:

 - Rented items that don’t wholly belong to the company

 - Items that would not be able to be removed without causing damage